 An Internal Complaints Committee was constituted by the Company in terms of SexualHarassment of Women at Workplace (Prevention Prohibition and Redressal) Act 2013.
 TheAct aims at protecting women's right to gender equality life and liberty at workplace toencourage women participation at work.
 The Committee meets all the criteria including itscomposition mentioned in the Act and relevant Rules.
 No complaint has been received by theCommittee during the year under review.

-The Company has established a vigil mechanism and adopted whistle blower policypursuant to which whistle blowers can report concerns about unethical behaviour actual orsuspected fraud or violation of the Company's code of conduct or ethics policy.
-Themechanism provides adequate safeguards against victimisation of persons who use thismechanism.
-The brief detail about this mechanism may be accessed on the Company's websiteat the weblinkhttp://www .birla-sugar.com/Assets/Avadh/Avadh-Sugar-Whistle-Blower-Policy.pdf
+The Company has established a vigil mechanism and adopted whistle blower policypursuant to which whistle blowers can report concerns about unethical behaviour actual orsuspected fraud or violation of the Company's code of conduct policy.
+During the yearunder review there has been change in this policy with respect to leak or suspected leakof Unpublished Price Sensitive Information has been incorporated so that whistle blowerscan report concerns.
+The mechanism provides adequate safeguards against victimisation ofpersons who use this mechanism.
+The brief detail about this mechanism may be accessed onthe Company's website at the weblink http://www .birla-sugar.com/Assets/Avadh/Avadh-Sugar-Whistle-Blower-Policy.pdf.

 During the year under review the Company has undertaken Research & Developmentinitiatives with an intention to improve the sugar recovery ratio and to educate the canegrowers to cultivate improved variety of sugarcane and to otherwise increase the sucrosecontents in their produce.